You were supposed to have your chores done an hour ago!

-In my fantasies, I picture a magic formula that produces cooperative children, makes chores run smoothly, and lightens the workload.
-Alas, no magic formula exists, but available tools and a few guidelines help us train our children.
+In an article for Homeschooling Today, Marilyn Rocket says, “In my fantasies, I picture a magic formula that produces cooperative children, makes chores run smoothly, and lightens the workload.
+Alas, no magic formula exists, but intentional planning and parenting plus setting a few guidelines can help us as we train our children.”